 Marco Pittori creates vibrant artworks that pay homage to the mesmerizing images of Brad Elterman and the mythic culture of 1970’s Hollywood.
 By using licensed images of Brad Elterman’s photographs, he provides viewers with a window into a fascinating and exclusive time on Los Angeles’ Sunset Strip.

-This 28-inch tall by 36-inch wide original photographic print overlayed with paint is based on Brad Elterman’s iconic images “Behind the Beverly Hills Hotel, 1977”.
+This 28-inch tall by 36-inch wide original artwork is based on Brad Elterman’s iconic images “Behind the Beverly Hills Hotel, 1977”.
 This artwork is created with mixed media, acrylic paint, and photography.
 It is framed, wired, and ready to hang.
 Size and price include the frame.
 Free local Los Angeles delivery.
 Affordable Continental U.S and international shipping.
 A certificate of authenticity issued by the art gallery is included.